 Pretty par for the course – womanizing hero solves the crime the cops can’t get their heads around because the killer is a sexual deviant jerk.

-Demons is a silly treatise on the corrupting power of horror movies are accused of having on the audience.
-Exploiting conservative commentator’s incessant refrain that movies have the power to influence and dictate violent behavior to the audience.
+Demons is a silly treatise on the corrupting power of horror movies on the audience.
+Exploiting conservative commentator’s incessant refrain that movies have the power to influence and dictate violent behavior.
 Susceptible audience members are inspired to copy what they see on the screen.

-Of course, these arguments are always going to be with us, in part, because we have an innate fear of political propaganda and advertising’s effectiveness.
-But instead of attacking those engines of our socio-economic system, it is far easier (and safer) to attack a minority genre of entertainment – the weak gazelle in the pack as seen as niche market.
+Of course, these arguments are always going to be with us, in part, because of political propaganda and advertising’s effectiveness in explaining the unexplainable.
+But instead of acknowledging those engines of our socio-economic system that create violence and chaos, it is far easier (and safer) to identify a minority genre of entertainment – the weak gazelle in the pack as seen as niche market.